jptrujillo/jptrujillo.github.io/_pages/cv.md

 ======

 2024
+- Oct.
+2    Speaker at the Center for Language, Interaction and Culture (CLIC) colloquium at University of California Los Angeles (UCLA), USA

 - July 14   Speaker at the "Workshop on Embodied Voices", at the Robotics, Science and Systems Conference in Delft, The Netherlands

 - May 16    Presentation at University of Neuchatel, Switzerland.
 Host: Prof. Adrian Bangerter